New York district courts

-In the U.S. state of New York, District Courts are state courts that are a type of trial court of inferior jurisdiction.
-District Courts are established in Nassau County the five western towns in Suffolk County.
+In the U.S. state of New York, district courts are state courts that are a type of trial court of inferior jurisdiction.
+They are established in Nassau County and the five western towns in Suffolk County.
 Each contains individual districts for civil cases which are organized along town lines, while criminal cases are heard in a separate countywide (in Nassau) or half-countywide (in Suffolk) district.
 They effectively replace town justice courts in these localities, but have subject-matter jurisdiction and operations similar to city courts.

 They are not to be confused with the United States District Court for the Eastern District of New York, a federal court whose territorial jurisdiction includes the two Long Island counties as well as the city counties of Kings, Queens, and Richmond, or any of the other federal district courts in New York.

 Subject-matter jurisdiction

 The court has subject-matter jurisdiction over civil matters seeking monetary damages up to $15,000, small-claims matters seeking monetary damages up to $5,000, and landlord and tenant matters.
 The criminal jurisdiction of the court includes trials over misdemeanors, violations, and infractions, preliminary jurisdiction over felonies, and jurisdiction over traffic tickets charging a crime.
 In Suffolk County, the jurisdiction of the court also includes town ordinance offenses prosecuted by the towns.
 This subject-matter jurisdiction is the same as the city courts within New York State.